-Our corporate structure has been determined by us and is not the result of "arm's-length" negotiation.

-- 1. The Company, the Noteholders, the Manager, the Board, and the members of the Company are not represented by separate legal counsel.
+- 1. Our corporate structure has been determined by us and is not the result of "arm's-length" negotiation. - 2.
+The Company, the Noteholders, the Manager, the Board, and the members of the Company are not represented by separate legal counsel.
 Counsel to the Manager does not represent the Noteholders and will not represent them after the closing of this Offering.
 Each Investor in this Offering is encouraged to retain separate counsel for all matters pertaining to this Offering.
-Should a dispute arise among the Company, the Noteholders, and the Manager, or should there be a necessity in the future to negotiate and prepare contracts or agreements involving the Company, the Manager may retain separate counsel for such matters or may elect to retain Manager's counsel as Company counsel for any such matters. - 2.
+Should a dispute arise among the Company, the Noteholders, and the Manager, or should there be a necessity in the future to negotiate and prepare contracts or agreements involving the Company, the Manager may retain separate counsel for such matters or may elect to retain Manager's counsel as Company counsel for any such matters. - 3.
 The Company will receive commissions and fees in connection with the purchase and sale of assets, financings, and refinancings of the Farmland Investments, including originating and servicing the loans.
 We believe this compensation is fair and reasonable, but generally they are not based on "arm's-length" transactions.
-IQVF REIT and others will also earn fees, profits, and compensation based on the performance of the Company and profits generated from Farmland Investments, which in turn may provide incentive for IQVF REIT, as Manager, to take considerable risk in pursuit of returns and incentive to take actions in light of IQVF REIT's potential compensation, which could materially and negatively impact the ability of the Company to repay the Notes. - 3.
+IQVF REIT and others will also earn fees, profits, and compensation based on the performance of the Company and profits generated from Farmland Investments, which in turn may provide incentive for IQVF REIT, as Manager, to take considerable risk in pursuit of returns and incentive to take actions in light of IQVF REIT's potential compensation, which could materially and negatively impact the ability of the Company to repay the Notes. - 4.
 Our Manager, Directors, and Officers, and their respective affiliates, may hold Notes from the Company and/or common stock of IQVF REIT.
-Rights of these persons as Noteholders or shareholders of IQVF REIT could influence their decision-making in connection with the management of the Company and with respect to the Farmland Investments.
+Rights of these persons as Noteholders or shareholders of IQVF REIT could influence their

+- decision-making in connection with the management of the Company and with respect to the Farmland Investments. - 5.
-- 4. To the extent permissible by law, we will indemnify our Directors, Manager, and Officers, and any of our affiliates, agents, or attorneys from any action, claim, or liability arising from any act or omission made in good faith and in performance of its duties under our charter documents.
-If we become obligated to make such payments, such indemnification costs would be paid from funds that would otherwise be available to distribute to Noteholders or invested in further Farmland Investments. - 5.
 To the extent permissible by law, we will indemnify our Directors, Manager, and Officers, and any of our affiliates, agents, or attorneys from any action, claim, or liability arising from any act or omission made in good faith and in performance of its duties under our charter documents.
 If we become obligated to make such payments, such indemnification costs would be paid from funds that would otherwise be available to distribute to Noteholders or invested in further Farmland Investments.
 To the extent these indemnification provisions protect the Manager, the Board, and affiliates, agents, or attorneys at the cost of the Company, its members and/or creditors, a conflict of interest may exist.